Ball Grid Array (BGA) Assembly in Printed Circuit Boards

 In the ever-evolving world of electronics, the need for compact, powerful, and efficient circuit designs has led to innovations in component packaging.
-One such innovation is the Ball Grid Array, or BGA.
+One such innovation is the Ball Grid Array (BGA).
 BGA assembly is a critical part of modern printed circuit board (PCB) manufacturing, especially in devices that demand high performance and reliability.

 What Is a Ball Grid Array (BGA)?